itsmeipg/mpv-config/README.md

 - https://www.reddit.com/r/mpv/comments/1d4he0k/auto_volume_leveller/
 - https://www.reddit.com/r/mpv/comments/1au7ty2/dynaudnorm_or_loudnorm_audio_filters_for_everyday/
 - https://github.com/yt-dlp/yt-dlp/issues/7846

+# In progress
+- -- High priority (priority order from top to bottom) --
+- YouTube danmaku: Add uosc button to enable/disable.
+Test option modifications during runtime.
+- Create script for A-B loop button so its icon changes along with its state.

+- -- Low priority (if you make an issue for it, it will become high priority) --
+- Fix delete_unload so it only deletes if for instance unloading from a playlist instead of deleting when exiting mpv (considered an unload event).
+- Option to store submitted search query so it will save after closing and opening menu (with reset_on_close = false) by using search_suggestion.
+- Maybe remove default_profile_name options (can just use override default profile).
+- Make profile selection menu.
+- Update uosc-screenshot and add more more property options + option to reset options when menu closed.
+- Add profile folders.
+- Add gpu-api/context.
+- Add support to apply shader twice/thrice/etc.
+- Test if audio-normalize-downmix has an effect on sofalizer.
+- Edit video-quality script's menu items.
+- Make audio filter selection menu.
+- Add adaptive-sharpen (LUMA).
+- Add film grain strengths.
+- Replace context menu with a custom main menu, combining all my custom uosc scripts.
+- Since unload acts as saving position on quit, do something about how auto-save-state manages save-position-on-quit.
+- Experiment with auto-save-state script stuff and maybe add more options.
+- Experiment with making a yt-dlp.conf.

 # Bugs/Things that bother me
 - trackselect - "Change force from false to true, since there is trouble with loading a next file and trackselect not working (tracks not auto selected or audio of the file not loaded) and watch-later option is only set to remember start position anyway so this is fine."